This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 As expected, you should be good with language.
 A passion for it will undoubtedly help, but an understanding of syntactic and grammatical rules is vital.

 Depending on the type of job, you may require knowledge of formal or academic style guides, and some clients may require certification.

 There are a lot of resources on the web to become a better proofreader.

-She also offers a free 76-minutes workshop in which you can discover if proofreading is something that fits you, how it can help you, and how to attract your ideal proofreading clients.
+She also offers a free 76-minutes workshop in which you can discover if proofreading is something that might that fit you.
+You’ll also learn how it can help you and how to attract your ideal proofreading clients.

 When it comes to side gigs and generating an extra income stream, Fiverr is heaven.
 It is the world’s largest marketplace for digital services.